Choosing the right builder for your conversion project

 As well as reading feedback, seeing their previous work and seeing how you get on with them, you should also never be afraid to ask them questions - you should feel free to ask them about the qualifications they hold, their length of time in the business, and how they’ll approach your own particular job.

-You can also find out if the tradesman is a member of any trade associations or accreditation schemes.
+You can also find out if the tradesperson is a member of any trade associations or accreditation schemes.
 Builders who work on conversion projects may belong to a variety of organisations.
 Some you may encounter include:

 - Federation of Master Builders (FMB): The UK’s largest trade association for the construction industry, all members are inspected by the body and expected to uphold standards and follow a code of conduct.
 There are different levels of membership, with the highest, Build Assure, offering the option of an insurance-backed building work guarantee.